awsdocs/aws-sam-developer-guide/doc_source/serverless-policy-template-list.md

 ## KMSDecryptPolicy<a name="kms-decrypt-policy"></a>

-Gives permission to decrypt with an AWS KMS key\.
+Gives permission to decrypt with an AWS Key Management Service \(AWS KMS\) key\.
+Note that `keyId` must be an AWS KMS key ID, and not a key alias\.
-Note that the keyId cannot be a key alias, but is required to be the actual KMS key id.

 ```
         "Statement": [